 There are no materials required to be collected in advance of the first program.
 All required materials will be distributed at each session.

-- May 26 – The Library in Your Community
+- November 14th - The Library & Your Community

 Historic Offerings of the LSA

 VIRTUAL Library Skills Academy (all online) - January 2021

 Penfield Public Library, Penfield, NY - October 2019

 Warner Public Library, Tarrytown, NY - May 2019

 MidYork Library System, Utica, NY - March 2019